dwavesystems/dwave-ocean-sdk/docs/examples/map_coloring.rst

 .. hint::

-  The following illustrative example shows an AND constraint on two variables, represented by the penalty model, :math:`-ab`.
+  The following illustrative example shows an AND constraint on two variables, represented by the penalty model, :math:`1 - ab`.
 You can easily verify that the ground states (solutions with lowest values, zero in this case) are for variable assignment :math:`a = b = 1`.